- What We Do

 Many don’t even have their income statements set up correctly—not separating various lines of business into separate revenue categories or placing things that should be listed as COGS or Cost of Sales as Expenses, etc. That’s part of what we do at Blue Corona.
 We help HVAC contractors collect the right data about their business and their advertising and marketing and organize it so that it’s actionable.

-Some HVAC contractors think that the value of an SEO lead is the price per lead offered by the cheapest pay per lead company.
+Some HVAC contractors think that the value of an HVAC SEO lead is the price per lead offered by the cheapest pay per lead company.
 Given the average lead quality offered by many pay per lead companies, and the number of instances where one lead is sold to multiple HVAC contractors (leading to a much lower lead-to-sale conversion rate and an astronomically high cost per sale number), this is a very limiting way to value leads.

 To accurately understand and truly appreciate the value of an HVAC lead, you have to dig deeper.
 You have to figure out the value of a sale, which is based on the average revenue per sale and the average gross margin for that line of business.
 You also have to figure out your lead-to-sale conversion rate.